AustinCodingAcademy/aca-tracker/README.md

     * expect back data that looks like `{name:theName, clientId:lastClientId,lat:"",long:""}`
     * save the clientId in a variable
     * start a timer
-      * every 5 seconds
+      * every 2 seconds
-      * use the geo location api of the browser to get longitute and latitude coordinates
+      * use the [geo location api of the browser](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) to get longitute and latitude coordinates
       * do a fetch POST to /locations, send a body as `{"id":clientId, lat:"30.23",long:"-97.7"}`
 * public/admin.html
   * start a timer